 Creating a culture of security represents a slow, cultural shift for many organizations.
 Behaviorally-focused training and ongoing testing can be key to improving employee awareness and knowledge of security best practices.
 Despite many organizations' efforts to improve knowledge of phishing, employee open rates and clicks have increased slightly over the past year.
 It's become clear training isn't always enough.

-File integrity monitoring cannot remediate a culture of poor attitudes about security, careless behavior, a lack of executive support, or cultural barriers to immediately reporting security flaws.
+File integrity monitoring cannot remediate a culture of poor knowledge about security, careless behavior, a lack of executive support, or cultural barriers to immediately reporting security flaws.
 It can't fix employee resistance to change or ineffective training.

-5. Maintain Integrity of Data Assets
+5. Maintain Integrity of Data and Security Assets

 FIM and IT Security

 If your organization is currently using integrity monitoring software, it is important to evaluate whether or not your current solution supports your goals.
-If you're struggling through a steep learning curve to make the software work for you or you're unable to immediately distinguish whether reported changes represent "real risk", making a switch could completely change the way you view integrity monitoring.
+If you're struggling through a steep learning curve to making the software work for you or you're unable to immediately distinguish whether reported changes represent "real risk", making a switch could completely change the way you view integrity monitoring.